NIFTy-PPL/NIFTy/docs/source/code.rst

 resource-intensive tasks NIFTy also provides an alternative storage method to be used with distributed memory processing.

-Fields support a wide range of arithmetic operations, either involving two fields with equal domains, or a field and a scalar.
+Fields support a wide range of arithmetic operations, either involving two fields of equal domains or a field and a scalar.
+Arithmetic operations are performed point-wise, and the returned field has the same domain as the input field(s).
+Available operators are addition ("+"), subtraction ("-"), multiplication ("*"), division ("/"), floor division ("//") and exponentiation ("**").
+Inplace operators ("+=", etc.) are not supported.
+Further, boolean operators, performing a point wise comparison of a field with either another field of equal domain or a scalar, are available as well.
+These include equals ("=="), not equals ("!="), less ("<"), less or equal ("<="), greater (">") and greater or equal (">=).
+The domain of the field returned equals that of the input field(s), while the stored data is of boolean type.

 Contractions (like summation, integration, minimum/maximum, computation of statistical moments) can be carried out either over an entire field (producing a scalar result) or over sub-domains (resulting in a field defined on a smaller domain).
-Scalar products of two fields can also be computed easily.
+Scalar products of two fields can also be computed easily as well.
 See the documentation of :class:`~field.Field` for details.

 There is also a set of convenience functions to generate fields with constant